braxtoncuneo/parallel/src/message_passing/basics.md

 ## Inputs and Outputs

-Let's build off of this first program by taking input from the user.
+Let's build upon this first program by taking input from the user.

 ```cpp
 {{#include ./code/mpi_io.cpp}}